cloud-custodian/cloud-custodian/README.md

 provisioning.
 Or it can be run as a simple cron job on a server to execute against large existing fleets.

-Cloud Custodian is a CNCF Sandbox project, lead by a community of hundreds of contributors.
+Cloud Custodian is a CNCF Incubating project, lead by a community of hundreds of contributors.

 Features